WebAssembly/spec/document/text/conventions.rst

      \end{array}
    \end{array}

-For each index space, an identifier context contains the list of :ref:`identifiers <text-id>` assigned to the defined indices.
+For each index space, such a context contains the list of :ref:`identifiers <text-id>` assigned to the defined indices.
 Unnamed indices are associated with empty (:math:`\epsilon`) entries in these lists.

 An identifier context is *well-formed* if no index space contains duplicate identifiers.